Animal Behavior FIG Instructor and Assistant

 College Connections faculty member for Animal Behavior, Frances White, holding a turtle

-FIG Faculty: Frances White - Department of Anthropology, College of Arts and Sciences
+FIG Instructor: Frances White - Department of Anthropology, College of Arts and Sciences

 Hello everyone!
 My name is Dr. Frances White and I am a biological anthropologist specializing in behavioral ecology.
 My research focuses on the evolution of primate sociality and social systems, including field projects with wild bonobos in the Democratic Republic of the Congo, free-ranging and captive primates in the US, and lab studies of primate morphology.
 I am a Curator of Primate Osteology with the University of Oregon’s MNCH and my lab houses the UO Primate Osteology Collection.
 My publications have appeared in the American Journal of Primatology, International Journal of Primatology, Folia Primatologica, and American Journal of Physical Anthropology.
 As well, my research has been supported by the National Science Foundation, the Leakey Foundation and other sources.
 I teach introductory classes on the evolution of human behavior and sexuality and a Freshman Interest Group (FIG) in animal behavior.
 My upper level classes focus on primate behavior, conservation, and feeding and nutrition.
 I have also taught graduate level biological statistics.
 Currently, I serve as the Head of the Department of Anthropology at the University of Oregon, Chair of the UO Committee on Courses and Chair of UO Academic Council.